 Camps and Programs

 Future Stars Summer Camps at The College at Old Westbury offer numerous Sports & Specialty camp programs.
 Summer 2018 will offer 19 program options for campers entering Grades K-9 in Fall 2018.
 Sports camp programs include; Baseball, Basketball, Lacrosse, Multi-Sports, Soccer, Swim, Tennis, Flag-Football, Golf and Volleyball.
 Specialty camp programs include; Circus Arts, Dance, Drama, Horseback Riding, Magic, and Multimedia.
-S.T.E.A.M Education programs include; LEGO Robotics, Stop-Motion Animation, Minecraft Ed, Web Design & Coding and Video Game Design.
+S.T.E.A.M Education programs include; LEGO Robotics, Stop-Motion Animation, 3D Building with Minecraft, Web Design & Coding and Video Game Design.
 Additional programs include; Rising Stars for younger campers entering grades K-2, and our Adventure Camp, which is a unique program that features off-site trips.
 Finally, our Coaches & Teachers Assistant Program (CTAP) for participants entering Grades 10-12 who are looking to be part of the Future Stars Staff in the future.